Geetipriya/Brain-Tumor-MRI-Classification/README.md

-# Brain Tumor MRI Image Classification
+# Brain Tumour MRI Image Classification

 This project uses deep learning (custom CNN and ResNet50 transfer learning) for multi-class classification of brain MRI images (glioma, meningioma, pituitary, no tumor).
 It includes complete code for training, evaluation, comparison, and deployment with a Streamlit web app.